 Raiders now having the upper hand began advancing forward.
 On the way they looted the houses of the locals, raped the woman and set many houses on fire.
 The small defense force could hardly come for the rescue of the local villagers.

 But the halt was temporary.
 Enemy launched yet another offensive attack.
-As a result Brigadier and his men had to fall back to Mahura and then later to Rampur to put up defense.
+As a result Brigadier and his men had to fall back to Mahura and then later to Rampur

 Maharaja had specifically asked Brigadier to stop the advance of the enemy raiders at Uri itself but his continuous withdrawals were bringing the Pakistani raiders more and more inside the state territory.
 Till date many strategists think what Brigadier Rajinder Singh did at that time is the most prudent thing to do in such a situation.